Fixed penalty notice: History

 FPNs were originally introduced for parking and motoring offences by part III of the Transport Act 1982 (replaced by the Road Traffic Act 1988); in many areas this style of enforcement has been taken over from police by local authorities.
 The Criminal Justice and Police Act 2001, which came into force in 2003, introduced fixed penalty notices, sometimes referred to as on-the-spot fines, for being drunk and disorderly and making hoax emergency calls.

+FPNs are also issued in Hong Kong by the Hong Kong Police Force.

 Examples

 Penalty charge notices (parking and motoring offences)

 Other than parking, motoring offences can also be dealt with by the issue of FPNs by police, officers of the Driver and Vehicle Standards Agency or local authority personnel.
 A penalty notice issued by local authority parking attendants is a civil penalty backed with powers to obtain payment by civil action and is defined as a penalty charge notice (PCN), distinguishing it from other FPNs which are often backed with a power of criminal prosecution if the penalty is not paid; in the latter case the "fixed penalty" is sometimes designated as a "mitigated penalty" to indicate the avoidance of being prosecuted which it provides.

 If a PCN is paid within 14 days of the 28-day period, the charge is decreased by 50%.
 Appealing against or contesting a PCN requires going through a formal process: if lost, the 50% period pay could be extended.
 To appeal a PCN normally an informal appeal is made to the body that issued the ticket, if not an appeal may be made to adjudicating bodies created according to the Traffic Management Act 2004, and finally this body's decisions can be challenged by judicial review.

-If the offer of immunity from prosecution is declined by declining an FPN, a government body may choose to prosecute for the incident covered by the FPN.
+The appeals process for PCNs follows a two-stage structure.
+The first stage is an informal challenge to the local authority that issued the ticket; these are usually made within the 14-day discount period, and the Secretary of State's statutory guidance recommends that an authority which rejects a challenge made in that window should consider re-offering the discount for a further 14 days.
+If the informal challenge is rejected, the motorist receives a notice to owner and may make formal representations on the nine statutory grounds set out in regulation 5(4) of the Civil Enforcement of Road Traffic Contraventions (Representations and Appeals) (England) Regulations 2022.
+The authority then has 56 days, beginning with the date it receives the representations, to consider them and serve a decision notice; if it fails to do so it is deemed to have accepted the representations, and must cancel the notice and refund any payment.
+Guidance on the grounds that succeed against a council PCN, and the evidence each one requires, is published by third-party sources.

 PCNs should not be confused with parking charge notices, the latter, being issued by private landowners seeking to impose a charge for parking on private land.